 Among the primary functions of accounting are to prepare and analyze:

-- Financial audits
+- Financial audits;

-- Financial planning and long-term budgeting
+- Financial planning and long-term budgeting;

-- Tax returns
+- Tax returns;

-- Performance optimization
+- Performance optimization.

 What is the role of an accountant?

-Hiring an accountant
+Hiring an accountant or a CPA

-There is a tool called CPA Verify that you can use to do a background check before hiring external help.
+There’s a tool called CPA Verify that you can use to do a background check before hiring external help.
 It will confirm the license and check for any disciplinary action taken against a potential CPA.

 Outsourced accounting isn’t always cheaper than in-house, so it’s good to compare the pricing by getting several quotes.

-Young businesses often get away by doing their accounting and bookkeeping responsibilities themselves.
-In the long-run, it wouldn’t be financially wise to keep doing that, as many errors might creep in, potentially losing your money and time.
+Young businesses often get away with doing their accounting and bookkeeping responsibilities themselves.
+In the long run, however, it wouldn’t be financially wise to continue doing that, as many errors might creep in, potentially costing you money and time.

-- Problems with maintaining financial statements
+- Problems with maintaining financial statements;

-- Confusion with using the Chart of Accounts
+- Confusion with using the Chart of Accounts;

-- Issues with cash flow
+- Issues with cash flow.

-As the business grows, you might have to enlarge your bookkeeping and accounting team to help you with cashflow for more than just the tax season.
+As the business grows, you might have to enlarge your bookkeeping and accounting team to help you with cash flow for more than just the tax season.